logo

 Sukanya18 November 2023

-In 2010, the Reserve Bank of India (RBI) noticed the surge in e-commerce transactions and decided it was time to lay down some rules.
-They introduced a set of regulations titled "Processing and Settlement of Export Related Receipts Facilitated by Online Payment Gateways."
+In 2010, the Reserve Bank of India (RBI) recognized the surge in e-commerce transactions and decided to establish a framework.
+They introduced regulations titled "Processing and Settlement of Export Related Receipts Facilitated by Online Payment Gateways."

-In simpler terms, these rules empowered specific banks to team up with online payment gateway service providers (OPGSPs) and streamline the process of recovery of export-related earnings.
+In essence, these rules allowed specific banks to collaborate with online payment gateway service providers (OPGSPs) to streamline the export-related earnings.

 Per the OPGSP guidelines, AD Category-I banks serve as intermediaries between the OPGSPs and the RBI, exercising quasi-regulatory control over the operations.
 However, despite these efforts, challenges persist, hindering smooth cross-border transactions, particularly in emerging business scenarios.